 Read on to learn more about the symptoms of PV, with a focus on how the condition may affect a person’s skin.

-According to the LLS, PV can cause a variety of symptoms after the disease has progressed for several years.
+According to the Leukemia and Lymphoma Society (LLS), PV can cause a variety of symptoms after the disease has progressed for several years.
 Early on, a person may not notice any symptoms, but when symptoms and signs do appear, they often include:

-The NHLBI state that PV is a chronic condition that can be fatal if a person does not receive a diagnosis and treatment.
-Although treatments will not cure PV, they may help prevent symptoms of the disease, as well as some of the associated complications.
+Although treatments will not cure PV, they may help prevent symptoms of the disease, as well as some of the associated complications, according to the LLS.

 Treating PV can also help reduce some of the common symptoms, such as itchy skin.

 PV can cause skin issues that can become visible and even debilitating if a person does not receive treatment.
-According to the NHLBI and the LLS, PV can have the following effects on the skin:
+According to the LLS, PV can have the following effects on the skin:

 • excessive itchiness over large parts of the body that often worsens on taking a warm shower or bath